Jürgen von Rosenstiel

 U-143 20 Mar 1941 30 Mar 1941 No war patrols

-Jürgen von Rosenstiel joined the Reichsmarine (German Navy) on 1 April 1933 as part of Crew 33.
-During his training he sailed on ships such as Gorch Fock and then the cruiser Karlsruhe (239 day world trip in 1933 and again 55 days in Spanish waters in 1936-1937).
+Jürgen von Rosenstiel joined the Reichsmarine on 1 April 1933 as part of Crew 33.
+During his training spent time on the sailing school ship Gorch Fock and the cruiser Karlsruhe (239 day world trip in 1933 and 55 days in Spanish waters 1936-1937).
 Lastly he sailed on the school ship Schlesien from Oct 1938 to March 1939 (126 days) (WASt).

-In preparation of taking command of a new boat Rosenstiel went through U-boat familiarization (Baubelehrung) at Deutsche Werft AG, Hamburg from 17 April 1941 (WASt).
+In preparation for taking command of a new boat Rosenstiel went through U-boat construction familiarization (Baubelehrung) at Deutsche Werft AG, Hamburg from 17 April 1941 (WASt).

 On 31 May 1941 Kptlt.
-Jürgen von Rosenstiel commissioned the new type IXC boat U-502 at Hamburg (Busch and Röll, 1999).
-He spent the next 4 months in the Baltic training his crew and preparing the boat for combat.
-On 29 Sept 1941 he took the boat out on its first of three war patrols (Busch and Röll, 1997). he would be very successful sinking 14 ships (78,843 tons) and damaging two more ships (23,797 GRT).
+Jürgen von Rosenstiel commissioned the type IXC U-boat U-502 at Hamburg (Busch and Röll, 1999).
+He spent the next four months in the Baltic training his crew and preparing the boat for combat.
+On 29 Sept 1941 he took the boat out on the first of four war patrols (Busch and Röll, 1997).

 Sources